 - Lower your vehicle back to the ground

 - Make sure the lug nuts are tightened by using the lug wrench to apply firm pressure

 - If you do not have a full-size spare tire, be sure not to exceed the recommended maximum distance or speed as described in your owner’s manual (typically the maximum speed recommended for a compact spare is 50 mph and should be driven no further than 70 miles)

 Don’t find yourself stranded with more issues than a flat tire with nowhere to turn.
 Direct Auto Insurance offers roadside assistance that can help when the unexpected happens on the road.
-You can visit Direct at one of our many locations, reach us online, or call us at 1-877-GO-DIRECT (1-877-463-4732).
+You can visit Direct at one of our many locations, online at Directauto.com, or call us at 1-877-GO-DIRECT (1-877-463-4732).